silvercrypto888/gold-miner/README.md

 # Gold Miner ⛏️

-On-chain multiplayer grid game on X1 Network.
+On-chain multiplayer fair mine game on X1 Network.
 Explore a 1,024×1,024 grid, discover gold, and mine GOLD tokens.

 ## How It Works